ivoitovych/hdl-simulation-accelerated/PROJECT_PRESENTATION_COMBINED.md

 ## The Big Picture: Path to a Production-Ready Accelerated HDL Simulation System

 In an era where chip designs are exploding in complexity—driven by AI, edge computing, and custom silicon—traditional HDL/RTL simulation tools are straining under the load, often extending verification timelines from weeks to months.
-This creates a ripe opportunity for innovation: repurposing massively parallel AI accelerators, like Tenstorrent's hardware, to deliver open-source, cost-effective acceleration.
+This creates a ripe opportunity for innovation: repurposing massively parallel AI accelerators, like **Tenstorrent**'s hardware, to deliver open-source, cost-effective acceleration.
 The vision is a scalable ecosystem that democratizes high-speed simulation, reducing vendor lock-in and empowering diverse users from startups to hyperscalers.
 Starting from a proof-of-concept (POC) like the "hdl-simulation-accelerated" project, the journey to production readiness involves iterative development, rigorous testing, and strategic expansions.
 Below, we outline the phased approach, emphasizing clear milestones to build from foundational experiments to a robust, market-ready solution.

 ### Phase 1: Proof-of-Concept and Foundational Development
-The foundation begins with a targeted POC, mirroring the current project, to validate the core idea: accelerating HDL simulations on Tenstorrent hardware using open-source tools.
+The foundation begins with a targeted POC, mirroring the current project, to validate the core idea: accelerating HDL simulations on **Tenstorrent** hardware using open-source tools.
 Goals here are straightforward and progressive:
-- **Simple Simulations**: Achieve initial success by running basic Verilog designs (e.g., counters, dividers, shift registers) on a single Tenstorrent device via Verilator-to-TT-Metal conversion, demonstrating end-to-end functionality and basic speedups.
+- **Simple Simulations**: Achieve initial success by running basic Verilog designs (e.g., counters, dividers, shift registers) on a single **Tenstorrent** device via Verilator-to-TT-Metal conversion, demonstrating end-to-end functionality and basic speedups.
 - **Intermediate Complexity**: Scale to industry-relevant examples (e.g., CRC generators, simple processors) with testbenches, focusing on cycle-accuracy and waveform visualization to ensure reliability.
 - **Complex Designs**: Target larger RTL models, optimizing for parallelism to highlight 5-10x+ performance gains for suitable workloads over CPU-only methods.

 This phase prioritizes reproducibility (e.g., Docker environments) and community feedback, aiming for a minimum viable prototype within 3-6 months.
-Key activities include tool development (e.g., enhanced converters), hardware testing on devices like Grayskull or Wormhole, and initial benchmarks against baselines like Verilator on CPUs.
+Key activities include tool development (e.g., enhanced converters), hardware testing on devices like Grayskull, Wormhole or Blackhole, and initial benchmarks against baselines like Verilator on CPUs.

 ### Phase 2: Core System Development and Optimization
 Building on the POC, transition to full system engineering for stability and scalability: